TURF PLUS

 How do I know if I have an insect problem?

 As your lawn greens up you may notice some areas remaining brown.
 Pull on these areas with your whole hand.
-If insects are at fault, it will pull up like rug and you will see little white bugs on the soil.
+If insects are at fault, it will pull up like a rug and you will see little white bugs on the soil.

 How do I solve my insect problem?